ITensor/website/docs/book/iqtensor_overview.md

 # IQTensor Overview

 Physical systems often have symmetries which help to compute their properties.
-Key examples are spin-rotation symmetry or particle number conservation.
+Spin-rotation symmetry or particle number conservation are some key examples.

 Here we consider global Abelian symmetries associated with conserved "quantum numbers".